 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Motor sport facility As determined by Council.
 As determined by Council.
 Multiple dwelling One covered space per dwelling.
 Nil.
 One dedicated vehicle wash-down bay for premises containing 5 or more dwellings.
 A minimum of 0.25 spaces per dwelling is to remain in common property for visitor use.
 Nature-based tourism One space per dwelling; or 0.75 spaces per guest room if in dormitory or shared facilities.
 As determined by Council.
 Nightclub entertainment facility One space per 60m 2 GFA or part thereof.
 Nil.
 Non-resident workforce accommodation One space per dwelling unit.
 Nil.
-Office Accepted in an existing building within the Centre zone.One SRV spaceInside the Centre zone: One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.One Space per 25m2 or part thereof of GFA, and one space per 15m2 or part thereof of GFA above 400m2.
-Outdoor sales minimum of 5 spaces for customer arking or one space per 150m 2 of use rea, whichever is greater. ne service vehicle space per use or hichever is greater.
-One AV if the site has an are of greater that 2,000m 2 , otherwise On HRV space.
+Office Accepted in an existing building within the Centre zone.
+One SRV space.
+Inside the Centre zone: One space per 20m2 or part thereof of GFA up to 400m2 GFA, and one space per 10m2 or part thereof of GFA above 400m2.
+Outside the Centre zone: One space per 25m2 or part thereof of GFA up to 400m2 GFA, and one space per 15m2 or part thereof of GFA above 400m2.
+Outdoor sales A minimum of 5 spaces for customer parking or one space per 150m 2 of use area, whichever is greater.
+One AV if the site has an area of greater than 2,000m 2 , One service vehicle space per use or one service vehicle space per 800m2, whichever is greater. otherwise One HRV space.

 Definition Minimum number of Car parking spaces Minimum Service Vehicle Space Provision Outdoor sport and recreation Coursing, horse racing, pacing or trotting: One space per five seated spectators; plus One space per 5m2 of other spectator areas.
 Football: 50 spaces per field.
-20 spaces per green.
+Lawn bowls: 30 spaces per green.
 Swimming pool: 15 spaces; plus One space per 100m2 of useable site area.
-Four spaces per court.
+Tennis or other Court: Four spaces per court.
 Golf Course: Four spaces per tee on the course; plus One space per 50m2 of net lettable area.
 Any other use: As determined by council.
+An internal bus set down and pick up area that enables the bus to be in a forward motion at all times whilst onsite Internal dedicated taxi bays provided within 200 metres of the site entrance.
 Park As determined by Council.
 As determined by Council.
 Parking station Not applicable Nil.
 Permanent plantation If accepted development subject to requirements: Two spaces.
+If assessable development: As determined by Council.
 If accepted development subject to requirements: Nil.
 If assessable development: As determined by Council.
-If assessable development: As determined by Council.
-Place of worship Minimum of 5 spaces per use or one One SRV space space per 25m 2 or part thereof of GFA, whichever is greater.
+Place of worship Minimum of 5 spaces per use or one space per 25m 2 or part thereof of GFA, whichever is greater.
+One SRV space.
 Port services As determined by Council.
 As determined by Council.
-Relocatable home park One space for each home site plus 1 One HRV space for each 5 home sites or part space. thereof for visitors.
+Relocatable home park One space for each home site plus 1 space for each 5 home sites or part thereof for visitors.
+One HRV space.